TOOTH FOR AN EYE

 The city of New Orleans is a topographical/architectural/material/cultural phenomenon with a diverse population participating in raucously colorful and fascinating pursuits and rituals.
-Homicide is a cultural fact of the life in the city as well.
-In her second book, Tooth for an Eye: A Chorography of Violence in Orleans Parish, Deborah Luster explores the city in a new way, creating a compelling portrait in the form of a photographic archive of contemporary and historic homicide sites.
-Following on from her first book, Prisoners of Louisiana, Tooth for an Eye explores the themes of loss and remembrance in a series of tondo photographs that offer an opportunity for the viewer to enter deeper into the idea of the city, a place where life and death coexist, neither free of the other s influence.
+Homicide is a cultural fact of the life in the city.
+In her second book, Tooth for an Eye: A Chorography of Violence in Orleans Parish, Deborah Luster creates a compelling portrait in the form of a photographic archive of contemporary and historic homicide sites.
+Following her first book, Prisoners of Louisiana, Tooth for an Eyeexplores the themes of loss and remembrance in a series of tondo photographs that offer an opportunity for the viewer to enter deeper into the idea of the city, a place where life and death coexist, neither free of the other’s influence.